loanmarket/career-ladder/Cloud.md

 #### I am a technical mentor.

 - People tend to ask me for my opinion when making technical decisions because I have a proven track record of making wise choices.
-- I am fuelling the team's desire to learn, perhaps by mentoring, running sessions, sharing useful articles.
+- I am fuelling my team's desire to learn, perhaps by mentoring, running sessions, sharing useful articles.
 - I use code reviews as an opportunity to teach and show others alternate, cleaner ways to implement functionality in an ego-less manner.
 That way the whole team together learns how to deliver a higher quality, more maintainable product.
-- I can manage difficult conversations and tactfully challenge others, leaving them with a positive impression of myself and the team.
+- I can manage difficult conversations and tactfully challenge others, leaving them with a positive impression of myself and my team.
 - I can effectively coach people and pass on my knowledge.
 - I am a confident and proficient teacher of my craft.